Fire and rescue services

 Get medical advice if you have a fever, muscle pain, rash or severe headache.

-Zika virus is widespread in Costa Rica.
+Zika virus is widespread.

 If you're pregnant, the Australian Department of Health and Aged Care recommends that you: